Adopted by the Extraordinary General Assembly, Sunny Beach, May 25, 2012

 3.5 To contribute to intergovernmental sports co-operation, and represent the principal non governmental organisation position within other European sports related meetings

-3.6 To develop and support a Youth Committee within ENGSO which will fulfill the general criteria necessary for membership of the European Youth Forum.
+3.6 To develop and support the ENGSO Youth which will fulfill the general criteria necessary for membership of the European Youth Forum.

 ART 4 – Official emblem and language